-Most drug rehab centers will have “detox,” known as a period of time the person stops consuming drugs or alcohol.
+Most drug rehab centres will have “detox,” known as a period of time when the person stops consuming drugs or alcohol.
 Withdrawal is another name for this step found in most facilities.
-Although some treatment centers consider this a form of biophysical detox, it isn’t its true meaning.
+Although some treatment centres consider this a form of biophysical detox, it isn’t its true meaning.
 The proper biophysical treatment will be much longer and require a full assessment of one’s health.
 Once the person has clearance, the next step would be remedying or rebuilding the areas deficient in nutritional substances.

 This kind of program would include a balanced diet, good healthy foods, some dietary supplements.
 Alongside a regimen of exercise, to increase the body’s function, up to where it should be for one’s age.
 This treatment method may include yoga, meditation, exercises, acupuncture, and all similar subjects.

 Some programs will include sauna detoxification as a biophysical approach.
 This process requires a carefully guided regimen of exercise to increase blood flow, large doses of monitored vitamins and minerals, with periods of sweating in a sauna.
 Qualified personnel supervise this procedure.
 This method encourages fatty tissues to release minute drug particles lodged in the tissues.